Axolotl: Wild population

 Axolotls are within the same genus as the tiger salamander (Ambystoma tigrinum), being part of its species complex along with all other Mexican species of Ambystoma.
-Their habitat is like that of most neotenic Ambystoma species; a high-altitude body of water surrounded by a risky terrestrial environment, with these conditions thought to favor the development of neoteny.
-However, a population of terrestrial Mexican tiger salamanders occupies and breeds in the axolotl's habitat (being sympatric).
-The axolotl is native to the freshwater Lakes Xochimilco and Chalco in the Valley of Mexico (though the species may have also inhabited the larger Lakes of Texcoco and Zumpango), and is currently native only to the former two; Lake Chalco is an unstable ecosystem, often being drained as a flood control measure, and Lake Xochimilco remains a remnant of its former self, existing mainly as canals.
-The water temperature in Xochimilco rarely rises above 20 C, although it may fall to 6–7 C in the winter, and perhaps lower.
-An additional population of Ambystoma inhabiting the artificial lake at Chapultepec was confirmed to contain axolotls; thus the extent of occurrence as of 23 October 2019 was 467 km2.
+Within the family Ambystomatidae, the closest relative of the axolotl is the Eastern tiger salamander.
+The axolotl's habitat is like that of most neotenic Ambystoma species: a high-altitude body of water surrounded by a risky terrestrial environment, or other conditions unsuitable for the terrestrial form, with these conditions thought to favor the development of neoteny.
+However, a population of terrestrial Mexican tiger salamanders occupies and breeds in the axolotl's habitat (the two species being sympatric).

+The axolotl is native to the freshwater lakes of Xochimilco and Chalco in the Valley of Mexico (though the species may have also once inhabited the larger Lakes of Texcoco and Zumpango).
+Lake Chalco is an unstable ecosystem, often being drained as a flood control measure, and Lake Xochimilco is a remnant of its former self, now existing mainly as canals.
+The water temperature in Xochimilco rarely rises above 20 C, and may fall to 6–7 C or lower in the winter.
+A population of Ambystoma inhabiting the artificial lake at Chapultepec was confirmed to contain axolotls; as of 23 October 2019, the extent of occurrence was 467 km2.
 Overall, the wild axolotl prefers a system of water channels and deep-water lakes with abundant aquatic vegetation.